DNNCommunity/DNNDocs/content/guides/tutorials/extensions/dnn-manifest-schema/index.md

     ```

+    > [!Tip]
-    Tip: [Fully qualify](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/specifying-fully-qualified-type-names) a type if it is not in the App_Code folder to avoid conflicts with similarly named types from multiple sources.
+    > [Fully qualify](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/specifying-fully-qualified-type-names) a type if it is not in the App_Code folder to avoid conflicts with similarly named types from multiple sources.

 *   Any custom dependency type included in the Dependency list.
 DNN can be extended by creating custom dependency types, which inherit from DotNetNuke.Services.Installer.Dependencies.DependencyBase and must be included in the Dependency list (Host \> Lists).
 Example: